progressivis/progressivis/doc/userguide.md

  between the specified bounds of the visualization.
  The `observer()` function is attached as callback of these two sliders to collect the slider values and send them to `var_min` and `var_max` on line 37-39.
- Setting them in the callback will force the histogram to recompute with the new bounds and, in turn, trugger an update of the heatmap every time the sliders are moved.
+ Setting them in the callback will force the histogram to recompute with the new bounds and, in turn, trigger an update of the heatmap every time the sliders are moved.

 Building a progressive visualization and making it interactive is conceptually easy with ProgressiVis, but can need long boilerplate code.
 To simplify the construction of complex loading, analysis, and visualization progressive pipelines, we provide a higher-level of abstraction in jupyter lab notebooks.
 They are documented in the [visualization section](visualizations).